MaartenPJ/ADS-portfolio/README.md

 ## 6.5 Data visualisation (exploratory)
-In order to better understand the nature of our datasets, several types of data visualisation were employed, losted below with example scripts.\
+In order to better understand the nature of our datasets, several types of data visualisation were employed, listed below with scripts.\
 To understand the dataset as a whole, we made a histogram of labels.
 I was unfortunately unable to find this.
 I suspect it was deleted from the server at some point.\
 To get more insight into individual datapoints, we made a waveform, an MFCC and a (mel)spectrogram of them.\
 I compiled several scripts used to visualise data into [this notebook](https://github.com/MaartenPJ/ADS-portfolio/blob/main/notebooks/Data%20Visualisation.ipynb).